bbauska/JS-Programs/README.md

 <p>You can start with a program that prints out the numbers 1 to 7, which you
 can derive by making a few modifications to the even number printing example given earlier in the chapter, where the for loop was introduced.</p>
-<p>Now consider the equivalence between numbers and strings of hash charac-
+<p>Now consider the equivalence between numbers and strings of hash characters.
-ters.
 You can go from 1 to 2 by adding 1 (+= 1).
 You can go from "#" to
 "##" by adding a character (+= "#").
 Thus, your solution can closely follow the number-printing program.</p>